xinity/dcos-docs-site/pages/k-sphere-portal/konvoy/quick-start/index.md

 * Kubernetes dashboard for cluster activity

 Use the link provided in the deployment output to access the cluster's dashboards using the **operations portal**.
-For example, navigate to the URL you copied from the deployment output (`https://lb_addr-12345.us-west-2.elb.amazonaws.com/ops/portal`) and log in using the automatically-generated credentials.
+For example, navigate to the URL you copied from the deployment output (`https://lb_addr-12345.us-west-2.elb.amazonaws.com/ops/landing`) and log in using the automatically-generated credentials.

 By default, the login credentials use self-signed SSL/TLS certificates.
 It is possible to override Traefik [chart values](https://github.com/helm/charts/tree/master/stable/traefik#configuration) to use your own certificates or to use the ACME protocol to use certificates issued by Let's Encrypt if you provide your own domain.

-After you log in to the operations portal, you can collect[diagnostic information](#cluster-diagnostics) about the cluster performance.
+After you log in to the operations portal, you can view [diagnostic information](#generate-cluster-diagnostics) and [dashboards](../operations/accessing-the-cluster/#ops-portal-dashboards) about the cluster performance.
 Although these are the most common next steps, you don't need to log in to the operations portal or run basic diagnostics to verify a successful installation.
 If there were issues with installing or bringing the Kubernetes cluster online, the addons installation would fail.

-For more information, see [Provision a customized cluster](#provision-a-customized-cluster).
+For more information, see [Next steps](#next-steps).

-### Merge the kubeconfig
+## Merge the kubeconfig

 Once the cluster is provisioned and functional, you should store its access configuration information in your main `kubeconfig` file before using `kubectl` to interact with the cluster.